 Discover why you need to visit and swim at Gran Cenote, a sinkhole located between Tulum and Coba in the Riviera Maya.
 You won’t regret it!

-But First, What Is a Cenote?
+What Is a Cenote?

 Cenotes have great cultural and religious significance to the ancient Mayans, who believed that the cenotes were passages to the underworld.
 In fact, Mayans performed rituals in the cenotes and treated the sites as sacred.

 This means that you should too.
 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.